 Slow cookers are as easy to use as just pressing a button.
 Literally!
 These appliances cook similarly to how we cook on a conventional stove: the heat begins to rise from the base of the container to the sides, heating up the food inside.

 The difference is that with a slow cooker, the food is cooked in a removable ceramic or stoneware container.
 This container is inside a metal base which creates heat and controls the cooking temperature.
 The steam that is generated inside the pot helps keep the food juicy.
 That’s why slow cookers are excellent for stewed and braised dishes.
+And slow cookers can also be used for baking as well.

 Additional slow cooker functions